elastic/package-spec/README.md

 Please use this repository to discuss any changes to the specification, either my making issues or PRs to the specification.

+# What is an Elastic Package?

+An Elastic Package is a collection of assets for the Elastic Stack.
+In addition, it contains manifest files which contain additional information about the package.
+The exact content and structure of a package are described by the package spec.

+A package with all its assets is downloaded as a .zip file from the package-registry by Fleet inside Kibana.
+The assets are then unpacked and each asset is installed into the related API and the package can be configured.

+In the following is a high level overview of a package.

+## Asset organisation

+In general, assets within a package are organised by {stack-component}/{asset-type}.
+For example assets for Elasticsearch ingest pipelines are in the folder `elasticsearch/ingest-pipeline`.
+The same logic applies to all Elasticsearch, Kibana and Elastic Agent assets.

+There is a special folder `data_stream`.
+All assets inside the `data_stream` folder must follow the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme). `data_stream` can contain multiple folders, each with the name of that describes the content.
+Inside this folder, the same structure as before for {stack-component}/{asset-type} applies.
+The difference is that for all these assets, Fleet during installation enforces naming rules related to the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme).
+All assets in this folder belong directly or indirectly to data streams.

+In contrast, any asset added on the top level will be picked up as json document, pushed to the corresponding Elasticsearch / Kibana APIs and used as is.
+In most scenarios, only data stream assets are needed.
+There are exceptions where global assets are required to get more flexibility.
+This could be, for example, an ILM policy that applies to all data streams.

+## Supported assets

+For a quick overview, these are the assets typically found in an Elastic Package.
+The package spec will always contain the fully up-to-date list.

+* Elasticsearch
+  * Ingest Pipeline
+  * Index Template
+  * Transform
+  * Index template settings
+* Kibana
+  * Dashboards
+  * Visualization
+  * Index patterns
+  * ML Modules
+  * Map
+  * Search
+  * Security rules
+* Other
+  * fields.yml

+The special asset `fields.yml` is used to generate out of a single definition Elasticsearch Index Templates and Kibana index patterns.
+The exact definition can be found in the package spec.

 # Specification Format

 An Elastic Package specification describes: